Jean de La Ceppède: Career

-De La Ceppède acquired the estate of Aygalades from Melchior de Fallet on 31 March 1599.
-As a result, he became known as the Seigneur (or "Lord of the Manor") of Ayglades.
-The estate was home to a community of Carmelites, and de La Ceppède funded the reconstruction of their chapel.
+La Ceppède acquired the estate of Aygalades from Melchior de Fallet on 31 March 1599.
+As a result, he became known as the Seigneur (or "Lord of the manor") of Ayglades.
+The estate was home to a community of Carmelites, and in 1621 La Ceppède funded the reconstruction of their chapel.

 Literary career

-During the French Wars of Religion, de La Ceppède belonged to a Royalist literary circle which included the son of Nostradamus.
-During the same period, he began writing the sonnets that appear in the Theorems.
+During the French Wars of Religion, La Ceppède belonged to a Royalist literary circle which included César de Nostredame, son of Nostradamus, as well as Louis Galaup de Chasteuil, historian and antiquary known for his immense erudition.
+During the same period, La Ceppède began writing the sonnets that appear in the Theorems.

-As France was increasingly reunified by the armies of King Henri IV, de La Ceppède published his first collection of poems, which was an imitation of the Seven Penitential Psalms.
-According to Keith Bosley, de La Ceppède's book was one of many peace offerings to the new King by the poets of Provence, where support for the Catholic League had been overwhelming.
+As France was increasingly reunified by the armies of King Henry IV, La Ceppède published his first collection of poems, which was an imitation of the Seven Penitential Psalms.
+According to Keith Bosley, La Ceppède's book was one of many peace offerings to the new King by the poets of Provence, where support for the Catholic League had been overwhelming.
+Paul A. Chilton deduces that this collection was written from 1590 to 1592, at the height of the wars after the assassination of Henry III, and before Henry IV came to the throne.

-Accord to a 2012 article about de La Ceppède by Christopher O. Blum, "It was in 1594, at the end of the French Wars of Religion, that he published his first work, an imitation of the Penitential Psalms of David.
+Accord to a 2012 article about La Ceppède by Christopher O. Blum, "It was in 1594, at the end of the French Wars of Religion, that he published his first work, an imitation of the Penitential Psalms of David.
 In a dedicatory epistle that was an extended meditation upon theme of shipwreck, he declared his desire to 'dispose his soul and, with it, poor France' to look to the Cross for safety and to take 'the good David' as guide for 'this perilous navigation.'
 To paraphrase or imitate the Psalms was a common undertaking in those days.
-De La Ceppède's efforts may be likened to those of some of the best-known poets of the period, including his friend Malherbe (Psalm 146), the Castilian friar Luis de Léon (Psalm 130), and George Herbert (Psalm 23).
-The recitation of the seven penitential psalms (Psalms 6, 33, 38, 51, 102, 130, and 143) was then a popular Lenten practice, and de La Ceppède's imitations, each accompanied with a lengthy prayer, succeed in expressing the sentiments of a contrite and humble heart.
+La Ceppède's efforts may be likened to those of some of the best-known poets of the period, including his friend Malherbe (Psalm 146), the Castilian friar Luis de Léon (Psalm 130), and George Herbert (Psalm 23).
+The recitation of the seven penitential psalms (Psalms 6, 33, 38, 51, 102, 130, and 143) was then a popular Lenten practice, and La Ceppède's imitations, each accompanied with a lengthy prayer, succeed in expressing the sentiments of a contrite and humble heart.
 The work also included a number of other poems, including twelve sonnets that he offered in the hope that 'they would give some consolation to Christian souls amidst the numerous evils that they suffer' and as an advanced offering from a more ambitious task upon which he was already laboring, the Theorems upon the Sacred Mystery of Our Redemption."